Ukraine and Russia set for third round of peace talks | DW | 07.03.2022

 The third round of peace talks, like the second round, is taking place in western Belarus despite previous objections from Ukraine over Belarusian involvement in the invasion

-The third round of peace talks between negotiators from Ukraine and Russia will start at 14:00 UTC on Monday, a member of the Ukrainian delegation said.
+The third round of peace talks between negotiators from Ukraine and Russia began on Monday, Russian agencies reported.

 The second round of talks, which took place last Thursday, ended with the two sides agreeing to set up humanitarian corridors for the evacuation of civilians in cities under siege.